blockchain-certificates/cert-issuer/README.md

     docker build -t bc/cert-issuer:1.0 .
     ```

+    Optionally, the following image can built which is web enabled.
+This will expose port 80 inside the container and receive web requests, passing each requests to cert_issuer.

+    ```
+    docker build -t bc/cert-issuer:1.0 -f Dockerfile.web .
+    ```

 4. Read before running!

     - Once you launch the docker container, you will make some changes using your personal issuing information.
 This flow mirrors what you would if you were issuing real certificates.